Penglai-Enclave/Penglai-doc/source/Penglai-manual/User-Manual-TVM.md

 + Description: Get the shared memory address with the given shmid.
 Map this shared memory into host VA space.
 + Parameter:
-  + shmid: The shared memory identification.
+  + shmid: shared memory identification.
-  + addr: Shared memory address.
+  + addr: shared memory address.
 0 (default) means shared memory can map at any available virtual address in the VA space of the host.
++ Return value:
-+ Return value: the virtual address of the shared memory.
+  + addr: the virtual address of the shared memory.

 **PLenclave_shmdt**